Instructions on how to use the Helicobacter test Helicobacter Test INFAI®

 Sampling of the basal value t0The test begins with breath sampling of the basal values.
 The patient breathes through a straw into two test tubes with white stoppers.

-Intake of ¹³C-ureaAfter taking 200 ml of orange juice to delay gastric emptying, the test solution (75 mg ¹³C-urea dissolved in 30 ml water) is swallowed briskly.
+Intake of ¹³C-ureaAfter taking 200 ml of orange juice to delay gastric emptying, 75 mg of ¹³C-urea powder is dissolved in 30 ml of water and drunk.

-Sampling of the 30-minute value t30Half an hour after taking the test solution, the second breath samples are collected in the blue capped breath containers.
-Barcoded labels are provided to ensure security and confidentiality.
-INFAI or other qualified laboratories will analyse the samples of breath and report the presence or absence of Helicobacter pylori.
+Sampling of the 30-minute value t30Half an hour after taking the test solution, additional breath samples are dispensed into the blue stoppered sample containers.
+Barcode labels are used for secure identification.
+INFAI or other qualified laboratories analyze the breath samples and report whether Helicobacter pylori infection is present.

-Evaluating the breath test
+The test principle of the breath test

-Analysis of breath samples
+Analysis of the breath samples

 The analysis is performed by means of an isotope ratio mass spectrometer.
 The European Union has set minimum specifications to ensure the quality of the analysis, as the evaluation is an important part of the test.